Sabiha Rumani Malik

 Scott's career has focused heavily on advice and representation of entities in the natural resources sector, with a heavy focus on mining, and most recently he has counseled sovereigns in the restructuring of natural resource licensing regimes to introduce higher levels of transparency and accountability and has supervised extensive anti-corruption investigations relating to existing natural resource investments.
 His significant clients have included the governments of Georgia, Guinea, Kyrgyzstan, Mexico, Taiwan and South Korea as well as AIG, CBS, EBRD, IFC, Newmont Mining, Shell Oil and the financier George Soros.
 As a human rights advocate, Scott advised and represented Russian physicist and Nobel laureate Andrei Sakharov, Elena Bonner and has advised and represented CBS and the Associated Press, among other media entities.
 He lectures at Columbia Law School; is a co-founder of the American University in Central Asia, and since April 2007 has been a legal affairs and national security contributor to Harper’s magazine.

-Amaryllis is co-founder of Sanghata and the World Bee Project.
-She is a seasoned entrepreneur and technology enthusiast dedicated to growing mission-based technology businesses that innovate for social impact.
-She has created brands, strategies and experiences for multinational companies, including most recently, Pirelli.
-Her entrepreneurial journey began in 1998 when with Donald Meade, the Chief Scientist at Hughes Electronics Corporation, she co-founded Snap It Technologies Inc. (now Studio One/AfterMaster), one of the world’s first interactive, fully automated audio-video recording studios.
-She has since experienced entrepreneurial success in the technology, media, lifestyle and impact spaces, having co-founded Digital Electronic Cinema, Inc. and established Altai Design.
+Amaryllis Knight is a seasoned entrepreneur and technology enthusiast dedicated to growing mission-based businesses that innovate for social impact.
+She is co-founder of Sanghata and The World Bee Project.
+Knight has created brand strategies and user experiences for multinational companies, including Pirelli.
+Knight's entrepreneurial journey began in 1998, when alongside Donald Meade, the Chief Scientist at Hughes Electronics Corporation, she established Digital Electronic Cinema, Inc. (now Multi-Dimensional Media).
+Knight also co-founded Snap It Technologies, Inc. (now Studio One/AfterMaster), one of the world’s first interactive, fully automated audio-video recording studios.
+She has experienced entrepreneurial success in the technology, media, lifestyle, and impact spaces, having co-founded Altai Design, Falcon Motorcycles, and numerous award winning restaurants.

 Formerly a journalist and publisher, William has been involved in the Middle East for more than 30 years.
 He is Secretary General of the Next Century Foundation, an independent think tank that works primarily to support and host peace initiatives concerning the Middle East, North Africa and South Asia.
 William recently established the Iran unit of the Next Century Foundation, which produces regular confidential reports on the developments in the Islamic Republic of Iran.
 He is Chairman of the International Media Council and convenes the International Media Awards held annually in London.